 The majority of this video is B-roll footage, and it’s a good example of how pleasant footage paired with music can convey tone without a huge amount of substance or a particularly profound narrative.

-Where to find Affordable and FREE B-roll footage online
+Affordable or FREE B-roll footage

 Now you understand the B-roll definition, and the differences between A-roll vs B-roll, but you won’t understand the true value and meaning of B-roll until you use it in one of your projects.
 Our next post gives you a list of the best places to find FREE and Affordable B-roll footage online.